b08202033/SAKURA/data/README.md

 # Dataset

 Here contains the dataset of all the four tracks of SAKURA.
+You can also find our dataset on [HuggingFace](https://huggingface.co/SLLM-multi-hop).

 ## Data Examples
 Here we provide some examples from SAKURA, with the choices omitted for brevity.